ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 ## NHS Track and Trace

 The official [NHS Covid-19](https://www.nhs.uk/apps-library/nhs-covid-19/) app was designed by the NHS.
-It provides contact tracing, local area alerts and venue check-in.
+Both NCSC and Cabinet Office have been involved in the security of the system.
+The app provides contact tracing, local area alerts and venue check-in.
 It enables you to protect yourself and your loved ones.
 Installation is optional, but recommended.

 After installing the app, you'll receive an alert if you have been in close contact with other people who have tested positive for coronavirus.
 You can then take action to avoid passing the virus on, for example by self-isolating.